The Short-term Rational Lanczos Method and Applications: Introduction

-We claim that in spite of the extra cost per iteration, the rational short-term recurrence provides an appealing framework for a variety of approximation problems.
+We claim that in spite of the extra cost per iteration, the rational short-term recurrence { does} provide an appealing framework for a variety of approximation problems.
 Our contribution is two-fold.
-First, we propose a new implementation of the short-term recurrence that: i) alleviates the computational costs associated with the two solves by combining them into a single linear system solve with multiple right-hand sides; ii) derives the entries of the key reduced matrix $J_m :=Q_m^T A Q_m$ as the iterations proceed, without storing the whole basis matrix $Q_m=[q_1, \ldots, q_m]$.
-Second, we illustrate the advantages of the obtained implementation in the numerical treatment of several application problems that are typically solved by the rational Krylov method; these include the approximation of quadratic and bilinear forms in general, and quantities of interest in control, such as the estimation of the $\mathcal{H}_2$-norm of (parametric) linear time-invariant systems and of the optimal feedback control function\footnote{To illustrate the applications of interest in a self-contained manner, we provide a short introductory description for each of them.
-As a consequence, the bibliography necessarily includes some of the relevant related results.
-To keep the reference list at an acceptable length we have constrained the number of references, which is however still significantly large.}.
+First, we propose a new implementation of the short-term recurrence that: i) alleviates the computational costs associated with the two solves by combining them into a single linear system solve with multiple right-hand sides; ii) derives the entries of the reduced matrix $J_m :=Q_m^T A Q_m$ as the iterations proceed, without { using $Q_m$ or explicitly solving $m\times m$ linear systems}.
+Second, we illustrate the advantages of the obtained implementation in the numerical treatment of several application problems {that do not require the whole basis matrix $Q_m=[q_1, \ldots, q_m]$;} these include the approximation of quadratic and bilinear forms in general, and quantities of interest in control, such as the estimation of the $\mathcal{H}_2$-norm of (parametric) linear time-invariant systems and of the optimal feedback control function. { We will refer to this implementation as the $Q_m$-less computation.}

 We also start a discussion on the behavior of the obtained recurrence in finite precision arithmetic.
 Our matrix relations and experimental evidence seem to suggest that the short-term iteration is affected by round-off error accumulations similar to those of the classical Lanczos method.
 A deeper analysis of this crucial aspect deserves a dedicated research, it will thus be postponed to future work.